LazyRam/CSGO-PRACallmaps/README.md

 - Positional callout aliases
 - bind rctrl to choose Select between |Affect Position|-|From Position|-|To Position| of current nade position alias
 - Simple aliases for all used Command Cycles? ie. type GrenadeTrajectoryTimer

--VENT: it upsets me that github has its line management as common symbols instad of a context menu and the edit menu has diffrent FONT!!!